Afra-S/RMSD/README.md

 # RMSD/F

-This repository contains python code to plot rmsd/f graph from a .xvg file.
+This repository contains python code to plot rmsd/f graph from a .xvg file(molecular simulation).

 HOW TO USE: